belkinsa/GrailvilleSouthSideWetlands/notes/timeline.md

 The big pond has 10% - 20 % duckweed, ~80% has died off.

 - 23rd- It rained during data collection.
 The big pond as ~70% duckweed.

+# 2017

+## April

+2nd- It snowed the night before and I wasn't able to collect data.